Hamelatoire/quarkus-geolocation-api/README.md

 ## Running the app in a docker container

-Fortunately for me, Quarkus automatically made dockerfiles for me when I generated the project.
+Fortunately for me, Quarkus automatically made dockerfiles when I generated the project.
 Here is how to use the fast jar version of the app.

 ```shell script